 Your supplies are but one of the costs you need to consider.
 Premises overheads like lighting, cleaning, marketing costs, and the many services you rely on to deliver your own are all costs that you should consider carefully.
 Make sure you’re aware of where you spend your money and how much of it you’re keeping.
 Online bookkeeping software makes it much easier to track costs across the board and to see your cash flow.
 As a result, you can quickly identify overspending and see where to cut costs to find the profit that you need.

 Use your team effectively

 Providing that you’ve hired the right team for the job, your employees are not a cost that where you can skimp out.
 They are, however, one that can be optimized.
-Your team’s schedule might depend not only on how many people you need at any one time but, how much it costs you to keep them for however many hours that you need them Software like Sling can help you keep track of how much you’re paying for every hour of labour.
+Your team’s schedule might depend not only on how many people you need at any one time but, how much it costs you to keep them for the time you need them.
+Software like Sling can help you keep track of how much you’re paying for every hour of labour.
 By allocating a labour budget, you can ensure that you’re not paying for work hours that you don’t need to use.
 It also helps you avoid overtime, which can increase the costs of labour even further.